CPD documents in the Document Library

 Cost:

-Book after this date, the cost is £80/delegate, reduced to £70/delegate for NatSIP-member organisations.
+The cost is £80/delegate, reduced to £70/delegate for NatSIP-member organisations.

 All places have now been allocated and a waiting list started: